 Welcome to the webpage of the Albanian Network for Rural Development!

-On December 11, 2015, with decision no. 5216, the Albanian Network for Rural Development was registered at Tirana District Court, with the status of non-governmental organisation.
+December 11, 2015: Albanian Network for Rural Development was registered at Tirana District Court, with the status of non-governmental organisation.
 The Network is a membership organisation.

-In line with European Union policy on community-led local development, the Network applies the participatory and bottom-up approach to advance the national rural agenda.
+In line with the EU community-led local development policy, the Network adopts a participatory and bottom-up perspective for advancing the national rural agenda.

-Currently, the Network is member of both, the Balkan Network for Rural Development and PREPARE (Partnership for Rural Europe).
+Currently, the Network is member of both Balkan Network for Rural Development and PREPARE (Partnership for Rural Europe).